tdwg/website/content/pages/conferences/2022/index.md

 Abstracts are required for all contributions listed in the program (oral presentations and virtual posters) and will be published in our open access journal, _[Biodiversity Information Science and Standards](https://biss.pensoft.net/)_ (BISS) as [TDWG Proceedings 2022](https://biss.pensoft.net/collection/384/).
 Presenters are required to complete conference registration before abstracts can be published.

-**The [call for abstracts](https://www.tdwg.org/conferences/2022/call-for-abstracts/) is out with a deadline of 1 July.**  Please see the [list of organized sessions](./session-list/) for symposia accepting contributions.
+**The [call for abstracts](https://www.tdwg.org/conferences/2022/call-for-abstracts/) deadline is now passed.**  Please see the [list of organized sessions](./session-list/) for symposia accepting contributions.
 Alternatively, open contributions for talks and virtual posters/infographics will also be accepted.
 Please address questions about abstracts to [editor@tdwg.org](mailto:editor@tdwg.org).

-**Notification of provisional acceptance of abstracts.** Abstracts will be reviewed for suitability for the conference and flagged with "Accepted with revision" (or rejected) on your [ARPHA dashboard](https://arpha.pensoft.net/dashboard) by 15 July (a week before the early in-person registration deadline of 22 July).
-If you are planning to attend the conference in person and have travel arrangements (e.g., visa, flights) or budget deadlines that require earlier notification of acceptance of your abstract for presentation at the conference, please submit your abstract early and email [editor@tdwg.org](mailto:editor@tdwg.org) and inform us of your needs. _Make sure to include the ARPHA ID of your abstract in the title of your email._
+**Update 8 July 2022: Notification of provisional acceptance of abstracts.** All currently submitted abstracts (check your [ARPHA dashboard](https://arpha.pensoft.net/dashboard) to see) have provisional acceptance for inclusion in TDWG 2022.
+You will not be able to see any flags used by editors to indicate this.
+Keep an eye out for requests for revisions.

 ## Hosts and in-person logistics